talwat/pap/README.md

 ## Why though?

-pap has essentially two purposes:
+pap has a few purposes:

 - To simplify some of the common tasks you need to do when creating or managing a server (such as when you download/update the server jar.)
+- To easily and automatically verify the jars you download to avoid bad issues down the line.
 - And to provide an easy CLI to do common tasks like changing server.properties and signing EULA, for usage in scripts.

 ## Install